-Borscht – authentic Polish soup, is also known as Barszcz Czerwony.
+Borscht – an authentic Polish soup, is also known as Barszcz Czerwony.
 It’s a classic dish that is traditionally served on Christmas Eve.
-It’s made from beets and it has a clean, almost see-through consistency; it can be served in mugs to drink, or in bowls with Polish mushroom “uszka” pierogi, or Sauerkraut and Mushroom Pierogi.
+It’s made from beets, and it has a clean, almost see-through consistency; it can be served in mugs to drink or in bowls with Polish mushroom “uszka” pierogi, or Sauerkraut and Mushroom Pierogi.

 Borscht – Traditional Polish Soup Served on Christmas Eve

 Clean red borscht (Barszcz czysty czerwony) is served in most Polish homes for Christmas Eve.
-Some families have a different tradition of serving a mushroom soup, but in my house, this borscht was always served on Christmas Eve.
+Some families have a different tradition of serving mushroom soup, but in my house, this borscht was always served on Christmas Eve.
 I brought this tradition with me to America.
-I make this borscht once a year for Christmas Eve, and it’s become something that my family and I are looking forward to during the holidays.
+I make it once a year for Christmas Eve, and it’s become something my family and I look forward to during the holidays.

 If you’re a bit curious about some of the Polish Christmas Eve culinary traditions, I wrote more about it in this post for Polish Pierogi with Potato and Cheese and how much my American side of the family loves all these dishes.

-I also get a lot of requests from readers to make more Polish dishes, as a lot of them are looking for recipes that their grandmas used to make.
-So here’s a traditional Polish borscht that is made with simple ingredients which can be found in any American grocery store.
-But, as always, I’ll show you also a few other options too.
+I also get a lot of requests from readers to make more Polish dishes, as many of them are looking for recipes that their grandmas used to make.
+So here’s traditional Polish borscht that is made with simple ingredients that can be found in any American grocery store.
+But, as always, I’ll show you a few other options, too.